forseti-security/forseti-security/deployment-templates/README.md

 ### Setting up Forseti Security
 Now that you've set up your Cloud SQL instance, you can deploy Forseti Security in Compute Engine.

+* Create a copy of sample config, forseti-gce.yaml.sample, as `forseti-gce-yaml`.

+* Edit the config file and change the value for `YOUR_SERVICE_ACCOUNT` to a service account that you will use to access the Cloud APIs (Cloud Storage, Resource Manager, etc.).
+For now, you can probably use the default application credentials (`PROJECTNUMBER-compute@developer.gserviceaccount.com`).

 * Create a new deployment for the GCE instance.

 ```sh